Grace McCatty: Bristol City, 2006–2017

 In 2014, McCatty played for Bristol in the 2014–15 UEFA Women's Champions League.
 Bristol was the only English team to make the quarterfinals where they were eliminated by eventual winners Frankfurt.
 In 2015, she captained the team at the 2015–16 UEFA Women's Champions League.

 Durham, 2017–2018

 After over 100 appearances and just more than ten years with Bristol City, McCatty departed to join fellow FA WSL 2 side Durham.

-Sunderland AFC, 2018-
+Sunderland AFC, 2018–2025

 McCatty joined former Durham team-mate Jordan Atkinson at Sunderland for the 2018-19 season.
 She made her debut in a 2–1 away win at Bradford City in Sunderland's second game of the season.
+She retired at the end of the 2023–24 Women's Championship season.
+She made her return from retirement on 31 October 2024, rejoining Sunderland AFC Women until the end of the 2024/25 season.
+Following the end of the season, it was announced that she had retired, with the club describing her as having been a "superb role model" during her time with Sunderland.